Celebrate With Us

 Another thing I love about writing is that you can do it from anywhere.
 You don’t need any special equipment.
 For instance, you can write on an impressive, high-tech computer or with pen and paper.
 You can find a lovely notebook and sit in a crowded cafe.
 Or you can dictate to your phone as you walk in the park.

 Types of writing, too, are limitless.
 At this very moment, you could start journaling or writing poetry.
 You could write that novel that you’ve always dreamed of.
 Need a little motivation?
-It just so happens that next month, November, is National Novel Writing Month!
+November, is National Novel Writing Month!
 You can join a challenge to write 50,000 words in the month of November along with thousands of others across the globe.
 What better time to start writing as a hobby?
+You can start planning your novel now!

 Or you could do what I did and start a blog!
-I have a free ebook here on how to start a blog after 50.
-I cannot tell you how much blogging has enriched my life.
+I have a whole post on how to start a blog after 50.
+I cannot tell you how much blogging (which in my case is essentially journaling) has enriched my life.
+Read here why you should be tech savvy after 50 (and how to do it!).

 If you’re not sure what type of writing you might enjoy, try taking a writing class or joining a writing group.
 You’ll never be short on motivation or inspiration.

-The next hobby you might want to try is creating art.
+The next hobby for women after 50 you might want to try is creating art.
 Visual art doesn’t just enrich our lives when we view it, the act of creation is nothing short of cathartic.
 Creating visual art can be relaxing and meditative.
 Another great stress reliever and therefore a great new hobby to pick up.

 There’s no reason to keep to the usual mediums such as painting or drawing, though they would be wonderful.
 Many art forms have dedicated followings, and for good reason.
 If you need instruction there are many sources online or in person.